awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

       --option-group-description "MSDTC option group for SQL Server SE 2016"
   ```

-### Adding the MSDTC Option to the Option Group<a name="Appendix.SQLServer.Options.MSDTC.Add"></a>
+### Adding the MSDTC option to the option group<a name="Appendix.SQLServer.Options.MSDTC.Add"></a>

 Next, use the AWS Management Console or the AWS CLI to add the `MSDTC` option to the option group\.

 The following option settings are required:
 + **Port** – The port that you use to access MSDTC\.
 Allowed values are 1150–49151 except for 1234, 1434, 3260, 3343, 3389, and 47001\.
 The default value is 5000\.

   Make sure that the port you want to use is enabled in your firewall rules\.
 Also, make sure as needed that this port is enabled in the inbound and outbound rules for the security group associated with your DB instance\.
-For more information, see [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
+For more information, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
 + **Security groups** – The VPC or DB security group memberships for your RDS DB instance\.
 + **Authentication type** – The authentication mode between hosts\.
 The following authentication types are supported:
   + Mutual – The RDS instances are mutually authenticated to each other using integrated authentication\.
 If this option is selected, all instances associated with this option group must be domain\-joined\.